ManifoldScholar/manifold-docusaurus/docs/backend/journals.md

 This view is made up of a button to **Create a new volume** followed by a listing of existing Volumes, each of which carries notice of the number of Issues contained within them.

 When you create a new volume or select an existing volume from the list to edit, a drawer from the right rolls out with two editable fields: **Number** and **Slug**.
 The **Number** field accepts only whole numbers.
-The **Slug** is optional and provides an opportunity for you to customize the address of the landing page for the Volume.
+The (Volume) **Slug** is optional and provides an opportunity for you to customize the address of the landing page for the Volume.
 If none is provided the system will generate a UUID as the Volume slug.

 All Volume landing pages follow the same URL pattern: `domain/path/journal-slug/volumes/volume-slug`.
 The domain represents the homepage for your entire instance; the path describes the nature of the address, in this case that it’s a Journal; the Journal slug, described above; a generic volume path; followed by the Volume slug.
 In the following example, the slug is `jotv001`.